- Document checklist

 The highest hurdle applicants must overcome is the Spouse Visa application itself.
 This application is particularly demanding and requires a plethora of documented evidence that is then assessed by the Home Office’s immigration department.
 Many applicants trip up over the ‘genuine relationship’ test as UKVI comb through spouses relationship history with excessive scrutiny.
 This is to verify that the couple is legitimate and to crack down on what’s called sham marriages or marriages of convenience whereby foreign individuals marry for the sole purpose of visa advantages.

-By entrusting the Immigration Advice Service with your case, you can rest assured that your application will be dealt with in a professional and efficient manner.
+By entrusting us with your case, you can rest assured that your application will be dealt with in a professional and efficient manner.
 If you opt for our comprehensive Application Package, you will be assigned your own immigration lawyer who will take over your case and walk you through every step and aspect of the application and even fill it in for you on your behalf.
 We also offer Advice Sessions where your specialist immigration lawyer will advise you on the next steps of your case, including which documents you may need.

 Our services include: